jtibbertsma/react_on_rails/README.md

 1. [React on Rails docs for react-router](docs/additional-reading/react-router.md)
 1. Examples in [spec/dummy/app/views/react_router](spec/dummy/app/views/react_router) and follow to the JavaScript code in the [spec/dummy/client/app/startup/ServerRouterApp.jsx](spec/dummy/client/app/startup/ServerRouterApp.jsx).
+1. [Code Splitting docs](docs/additional-reading/code-splitting.md) for information about how to set up code splitting for server rendered routes.

 ## Deployment
 * Version 6.0 puts the necessary precompile steps automatically in the rake precompile step.
 You can, however, disable this by setting certain values to nil in the [config/initializers/react_on_rails.rb](spec/dummy/config/initializers/react_on_rails.rb).